SinaEghbal/ai-assignment-4-reinforcement-learning/README.md

 ## If you're forking this repo, make sure your fork visibility is set to PRIVATE!!!

-## Constraint Satisfaction Problems
+## Reinforcement Learning

-This is the GitLab repository for COMP3620/6320 Assignment 2.
+This is the GitLab repository for COMP3620/6320 Assignment 4.
 Please follow the instructions
 below:

 1. Mark this project as favorite by clicking on the "star" button above.
 In this way you'll be notified